janani73/7-B-RADIATION-PATTERN-OF-HORN-PARABOLIC-ANTENNAS/README.md

 **EXAMPLE**

-Suppose that a deflection of 5DB on 20DB range dB position was obtained in step 5,the difference between 4 and 5 is 50-(20-5)=25DB
-Convert the dB in to power ratio.as for above example is will come 316 which will be pt/pr .Calculate gain by following equation:
-G= 4ΠS/	√ Λ 0 *	√Pr / Pt
-In our above example suppose operating frequency is 9GHZ λ0=3.33CM.where c is velocityof light and is 3*1010CM/sec and distance between antennas is 150CM(suppose).
+Suppose that a deflection of 5DB on 20DB range dB position was obtained in step 5,the difference between 4 and 5 is 50-(20-5)=25DB Convert the dB in to power ratio.as for above example is will come 316 which will be pt/pr .Calculate gain by following equation: G= 4ΠS/ √ Λ 0 * √Pr / Pt In our above example suppose operating frequency is 9GHZ λ0=3.33CM.where c is velocityof light and is 3*1010CM/sec and distance between antennas is 150CM(suppose).

-7.	convert g into dB in above exampleG dB =10LOG318=15.02DB
+convert g into dB in above exampleG dB =10LOG318=15.02DB

-8.	the same setup can be used for other frequency of operation.
+the same setup can be used for other frequency of operation.

+The NIST Microwave Uncertainty Framework (MUF) is used to process all of the measurements.
+The MUF utilizes parallel sensitivity and Monte-Carlo analyses and enables us to capture and propagate the significant scattering parameters measurement uncertainties and statistical correlations between them.
+By identifying and modeling the physical error mechanisms in the calibration standards, we can determine the statistical correlations between both the scattering-parameters at a single frequency and uncertainties at different frequencies.

+The existing SOLT calibration process uses two different types of loads.
+If frequencies above 2 GHz are being used, a sliding load is used.
+The sliding load is not used because the fixed load is used below 2 GHz and above 2 GHz.
+For the new method, necessary because the sliding load was loads do not have a flat response across a broad frequency band.
+By measuring the response of the fixed load, any deviations from a flat response are accounted for and corrected.
+For the new technique, the fixed load is used across the entire frequency band.

 **BLOCK DIAGRAM:**